 We've focused on diverse, pollinator-friendly restorations for many years.
 We design our plantings and seed mixes to include high-value pollinator plants with diverse heights, colors, and bloom times — all important when it comes to supporting a diverse community of pollinator species.

 Projects like this make a significant impact for wildlife in our urban corridor.
-The beautiful flowers and grasses in this prairie restoration also beautify the park, and, with their deep roots, filter and reduce the amount of runoff and pollution flowing into the Mississippi River.
+The flowers and grasses in this prairie restoration also beautify the park, and, with their deep roots, filter and reduce the amount of runoff and pollution flowing into the Mississippi River.